 The Proposed Action is in the Upper Mississippi River Headwaters watershed, which is a largely forested watershed that contains the Mississippi River and its headwaters at Lake Itasca (Itasca SWCD, n.d.).
 Major waterbodies surrounding the action area include Pokegama Lake, Long Lake, Rice Lake, Siseebakwet and Little Siseebakwet Lake, Figure Eight Lake, Leighton Lake, and Willow Lake.
 These lakes are commonly used for public and private recreation, such as camping, boating, and fishing.
-The channel that the Proposed Action would cross with approximately 40-feet of bridge is a former man-made log driving channel between Figure Eight and Little Siseebakwet Lakes.
+The channel that the Proposed Action would cross with approximately 40-feet of bridge (Figure 3) is a former man-made log driving channel between Figure Eight and Little Siseebakwet Lakes.
+Potential natural freshwater sources near the potential campsites are small, generally unnamed streams and ponds that are connected to the major waterbodies via channels or streams.

 The landscape is dotted with palustrine (i.e., dominated by trees, shrubs, or other emergent vegetation) wetlands of various sizes.
-The wetland that the Proposed Action would cross with 400-feet of puncheon is a continuously saturated palustrine coniferous bog dominated by black spruce (Picea mariana).
+The wetland that the Proposed Action would cross with 400-feet of puncheon (Figure 3) is a continuously saturated palustrine coniferous bog dominated by black spruce (Picea mariana).
 There is also a palustrine open bog dominated by woody shrubs, saplings, and herbaceous vegetation to the south of the proposed 40-feet bridge over the channel (USFWS, 2021b; MN DNR, 2021).
 Wetlands are valuable water resources because they are highly productive, biologically diverse, pollutant and sediment filterers, erosion stabilizers, stormwater absorbers, and providers of recreational opportunities (NPS, 2016).
-EO 11990, Protection of Wetlands, requires Federal agencies to avoid impacts on wetlands to the extent possible.
+EO